 "When you enter the land which the LORD your God gives you, you shall not learn to imitate the detestable things of those nations.Deuteronomy 18:9(NASB)

-They were warned in this verse, not to intermingle with the local inhabitants.
-They were not to learn their horrible traditions or participate in any of their ungodly practices, "When you enter the land, which the LORD your God gives you", Moses commanded, "you shall not learn their ways or imitate the detestable things of those nations".
+In this verse, they were warned not to intermingle with the local inhabitants.
+They were not to learn their horrible traditions or participate in any of their ungodly practices: "When you enter the land, which the LORD your God gives you," Moses commanded, "you shall not learn their ways or imitate the detestable things of those nations."

-He had diligently laid out every requirement for His people in the Mosaic Law, which consisted of the Moral Law, the Ceremonial Law and the Civil Law - and these were to be the only customs that governed the lives of His chosen people... which God intended as a signpost to point other nations to Christ.
+He had diligently laid out every requirement for His people in the Mosaic Law, which consisted of the Moral Law, the Ceremonial Law, and the Civil Law.
+These were to be the only customs that governed the lives of His chosen people, which God intended as a signpost to point other nations to Christ.

-There were 613 commands in the Mosaic Law and when any of God's law was broken by an individual or group, atonement had to be made through a blood-sacrifices.
-The shed blood of every sacrificial animal, slaughtered during Israel's journey through history, covered their sin for a season and pointed to Christ - the promised Messiah, Whose offering of Himself was to be the full and final sacrifice for the sin of the whole world.
+There were 613 commands in the Mosaic Law, and when any of these laws were broken by an individual or group, atonement had to be made through a blood sacrifice.
+The shed blood of every sacrificial animal slaughtered during Israel's journey through history, covered their sin for a season and pointed to Christ, the promised Messiah Whose offering of Himself was to be the full and final sacrifice for the sin of the whole world.

-Heavenly Father, keep me spiritually aware of the devious way we can be pulled back into worldly customs and attitudes and may I be quick to renounce all that is evil and any fleshly activities that would cause me to drift into ungodly pursuits.
-May I abhor that which is evil and cleave to that which is good, for Your greater praise and glory - this I ask in Jesus' name, AMEN.
+Heavenly Father, please keep me spiritually aware of the devious way I can be pulled back into worldly customs and attitudes, and may I be quick to renounce all that is evil and any fleshly activities that would cause me to drift into ungodly pursuits.
+May I abhor that which is evil and cleave to that which is good, for Your greater praise and glory.
+This I ask in Jesus' name, AMEN.